mweagle/phi-accrual-detector/README.md

   ````

 See the ./test directory for more samples and associated
-graphs to get an idea of Phi measurements.
+graphs to get an idea of phi behavior.

-TODO
+To Do
 ===

 1. Create HTTP/S service detectors